linode/docs/docs/guides/email/postfix/configure-spf-and-dkim-in-postfix-on-debian-9/index.md

 {{< /file >}}

    Replace `example.com` with your domain and `example` with a short name for the domain.
 The first field is a pattern that matches e-mail addresses.
 The second field is a name for the key table entry that is used to sign mail from that address.
-For simplicity's sake, we're going to set up one key for all addresses in a domain.
+For simplicity's sake, set up one key for all addresses in a domain.

 5. Create the key table `/etc/opendkim/key.table`.
 It needs to have one line per short domain name in the signing table.
 Each line should look like this: